comp426-2022-spring/a99-talitha/README.md

 ## Setting API keys for Ambee and Firebase

 All we need to do to setup API keys is to create a folder in root called env and add your Ambee and firebase API keys to this file.
-Declare your AMBEE API key after creating an account like `REACT_APP_AMBEE_API_KEY`.
+After creating an Ambee account, declare your API key like `REACT_APP_AMBEE_API_KEY`.
 Then go to your firestore database and get your API key under project settings.
 Paste only the `const firebaseconfig` part, as seen below, from your database into the same env folder and you're good to go.

 ![Screenshot](./public/FirebaseAPI.jpg)